 The [Interstate Stream Commission] would require additional staffing to administer the \$19.7M in new annual acequia funding provided by this bill dependent on needs/shovelready projects as recommended by the Commission.
 The Acequia Bureau within the agency is currently staffed with five FTEs administering \$2.5 million annually in Acequia and Community Ditch Infrastructure Funding in addition to all capital outlay appropriations directly to acequias, totaling over 300 individual awards and over \$27M in the last six years.
 Acequia and Community Ditch Infrastructure Funding currently provides funding to acequias for planning, engineering designs, disaster response recovery and hazard mitigation, and construction of infrastructure improvement projects in accordance with guidelines that have been adopted by the Commission.
-The funding provided by HB330 could complement Acequia and Community Ditch Infrastructure Funding sources for acequias.
-However, it is anticipated at this time that the Commission would need approximately \$500,000 recurring general fund to hire four additional FTEs to provide sufficient staff capacity to administer and oversee a significant increase in funds and projects administered.
+The funding provided by SB374 could complement Acequia and Community Ditch Infrastructure Funding and could be used in the same manner as the existing funding sources for acequias.
+However, it is anticipated at this time that the Commission would need approximately \$500,000 recurring general fund to hire four additional FTEs to provide sufficient staff capacity to administer and oversee a significant increase in funds and projects administered